CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates what the skill does (AI-powered web searches using Perplexity models), when to use it (current information needs, scientific literature, beyond knowledge cutoff), and how it works (via LiteLLM and OpenRouter).
-It uses third person voice correctly, includes natural trigger terms, and is distinctive enough to avoid conflicts with other skills.
+This is a strong skill description that clearly communicates what the skill does (AI-powered web searches using Perplexity models), when to use it (current information needs, scientific literature, citations, beyond knowledge cutoff), and how it works (via LiteLLM and OpenRouter).
+It uses third person voice correctly, includes rich trigger terms, and is distinctive enough to avoid conflicts with other skills.

 DimensionReasoningScore